Peek Inside a Dreamy, Green Oasis Reinventing Boho Chic

 “Growing up, my grandma had this incredible sprawling garden at their house in the Hollywood Hills—she had literally hundreds of pots that weaved up pathways on their hill.
 She was always puttering around the garden; watering, trimming, and talking to her plants,” says Benko of her design inspiration.
 “I think we’ve always had a little of that green thumb from her.
 I’ve been in New York for over seven years now, but I’ve gotten more invested in collecting plants since we get great light in this apartment—and they’re all thriving.
 I’ll always want more!”

 Built-in shelving also maximizes storage space, while allowing more of the gorgeous greenery to be displayed.
 Says Benko of her vignette aesthetic, “I like mixed materials, textures, shapes, and different heights.
 I’m constantly rearranging, adding, subtracting—so I don’t really have a formula.”

-This relaxed, carefree feeling continues into the entertaining zone, where a brightpink couch
+This relaxed, carefree feeling continues into the entertaining zone, where a bright

 and modern art gives the space a relaxed feel.
 A bar cart accessorized with (what else?) plants in interesting pots sits nearby, with the wood flooring adding a rustic feel.

 I love that Leyla and I have space to entertain,” says Benko.
 “We always have friends over, throw on a record—we all cook together, drink wine.
 I’m always bragging that Leyla is classically trained in opera, so we have a keyboard and ukulele for recitals.”